The California Legislature may seem daunting, but armed with a

-Each year, the CFT sponsors several bills.
-Ideas for legislation may come from a number of sources, but typically members communicate their ideas through CFT governance meetings and resolutions at Convention and State Council.
+Each year, the CFT sponsors several legislative bills.
+Ideas for legislation may come from a number of sources, but typically members communicate their issues through CFT governance meetings and resolutions passed by Convention and State Council.
 Once the CFT adopts a sponsored bill program, staff lobbyists work to secure legislators who will author the bills, and see the bills through the legislative process and onto the governor’s desk.

 How to Lobby Successfully at the Capitol and at Home